 7. You’ll make a huge impact on the health of our planet and its inhabitants.

-Animal agriculture is extremely destructive to the planet.
-It is the single largest contributor to greenhouse gas emissions and is a leading cause of land and water use, deforestation, wildlife destruction, and species extinction.
+The benefits of not eating meat extend beyond your own body.
+Animal agriculture is extremely destructive to the planet and is the single largest contributor to greenhouse gas emissions.
+It is also a leading cause of land and water use, deforestation, wildlife destruction, and species extinction.
 About 2,000 gallons of water are needed to produce just one pound of beef in the U.S. Our oceans are rapidly becoming depleted of fish; by some estimates, oceans may be fishless by 2048.
 The current food system, based on meat and dairy production, also contributes to world hunger—the majority of crops grown worldwide go toward feeding livestock, not feeding people.